 2024-2025 Award Year Information and Materials

-- 9-10:00am: Author Maria Gianferrari will discuss how nature inspires her and the research/inspiration behind the 2023-2024 Red Clover Award winner, Bobcat Prowling, including a reading of the book.
-Maria’s books celebrate urban ecosystems and the natural world around us and honor our bonds with creatures both domestic and wild.
+- Author Maria Gianferrari's video was available for a limited time (until November 19, 2024).
+She discussed how nature inspires her and the research behind her 2023-2024 Red Clover Award winner, Bobcat Prowling.
+Maria included a reading of the book.
+Maria’s works celebrate urban ecosystems and the natural world around us, and honor our bonds with creatures both domestic and wild.
 Maria’s most recent titles include Being a Cat: A Tail of Curiosity, You and the Bowerbird, Thank a Farmer, Fungi Grow and To Dogs, With Love.

-- 10-11:00am: Red Clover Book Award committee members will lead an exploration into the award nomination list, highlighting innovative and fun ways to promote and engage book award participation in schools and libraries.
+- Red Clover Book Award committee members led an exploration into the award nomination list, highlighting innovative and fun ways to promote and engage book award participation in schools and libraries.

 2023-2024 Award Year Information and Materials